Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

 A {\it log pair} $(X, B)$ consists of a normal projective variety $X$ and an effective $\bR$-divisor $B$ on $X$ such that $K_X+B$ is $\bR$-Cartier. \\ Given $f\colon Y\rightarrow X$ a log resolution of the log pair $(X, B)$, we write

 where $B'$ is the sum of the strict transform $f^{-1}_\ast B$ of $B$ on $Y$ and a divisor completely supported on the exceptional locus of $f, \; B'= f^{-1}_\ast B + \sum a_i E_i$.
 We will denote by $\mu_D B'$ the multiplicity of $B'$ along a prime divisor $D$ on $Y$.
-For a non-negative real number $\epsilon$, the log pair $(X,B)$ is called \begin{itemize} \item[(a)] \emph{$\epsilon$-kawamata log terminal} (\emph{$\epsilon$-klt}, in short) if $\mu_D B'< 1-\epsilon$ for all $D \subset Y$; \item[(b)] \emph{$\epsilon$-log canonical} (\emph{$\epsilon$-lc}, in short) if $\mu_D B'\leq 1-\epsilon$ for all $D \subset Y$; \item[(c)] \emph{terminal} if $\mu_D B'< 0$ for all $f$-exceptional $D \subset Y$ and all possible choices of $f$. \item[(d)] \emph{canonical} if $\mu_D B'\leq 0$ for all $f$-exceptional $D \subset Y$ and all possible choices of $f$. \end{itemize}
+For a non-negative real number $\epsilon$, the log pair $(X,B)$ is called \begin{itemize} \item[(a)] \emph{$\epsilon$-kawamata log terminal} (\emph{$\epsilon$-klt}, in short) if $\mu_D B'< 1-\epsilon$ for all $D \subset Y$; \item[(b)] \emph{$\epsilon$-log canonical} (\emph{$\epsilon$-lc}, in short) if $\mu_D B'\leq 1-\epsilon$ for all $D \subset Y$; \item[(c)] \emph{terminal} if $\mu_D B'< 0$ for all $f$-exceptional $D \subset Y$ and all possible choices of $f$; \item[(d)] \emph{canonical} if $\mu_D B'\leq 0$ for all $f$-exceptional $D \subset Y$ and all possible choices of $f$. \end{itemize}

 Let us note that $0$-klt (resp., $0$-lc) is just klt (resp., lc) in the usual sense.
-Moreover, $\epsilon$-lc singularities only make sense if $\epsilon\in [0,1]$, and $\epsilon$-klt singularities only make sense if $\epsilon\in [0,1)$, Usually we write $X$ instead of $(X,0)$, that is, when we consider the case $B=0$.
+We say that a log pair $(X, B)$ has {\it strictly klt} singularities if $(X, B)$ is $0$-klt but not $1$-lc.
+When we consider a log pair $(X, B)$ with $B=0$, we will usually write $X$ instead of $(X,0)$.

 The {\it log discrepancy} of a prime divisor $D$ on $Y$ is defined to be $a(D, X, B):=1-\mu_D B'$.
 It does not depend on the choice of the log resolution $f$.